 I think the biggest challenge surrounding this job is to keep everyone on task during projects and to keep up with our ever changing policies and regulations.

 What advice would you give someone interested in your field?

 If I could do it all over again, I would have started getting experience working in the parks much sooner.
-Life throws you options, you just have to be willing to jump at the challenge.
+Life throws you options, you just have to be willing to jump at the challenge(s) by being willing to take some calculated risk.
 Look into programs like Peace Corps, Student Education Employment Program (SCEP), summer internships, or volunteering for local community parks and recreation programs.

-What were the stepping stones that lead to your current career?
+What were the stepping stones that led to your current career?

 It is really difficult to single out any specific events that prepared me best for my career with the National Park Service, although I know they include:

 1) FFA in high school

 3) Having Dr. Keith Lynch as my college advisor

 4) Summer Internships with the US Army Corp of Engineers at Milford Reservoir